turnkey-commerce/culbertsonexchange-blog/content/posts/2024-01-25-painting-sneakers-kobe-bryant.md

 ![Final Kobe Sneakers](/images/kobe-sneakers-final.jpg "Final Kobe Sneakers")

+We gave them to Austin for Christmas and he was really happy with how they turned out!

 The next article in the series is about a Starry Night sneaker project for my wife:

 [Painting Sneakers Part 3 - Starry Night Sneakers]({{< relref "2024-01-26-painting-sneakers-starry-night.md" >}})